2009 Sulawesi superbolide

-The 2009 Sulawesi superbolide was an atmospheric fireball blast over Indonesia on October 8, 2009, at approximately 03:00 UTC (11:00 local time), near the coastal city of Watampone in South Sulawesi, island of Sulawesi.
+The 2009 Sulawesi superbolide was a meteor airburst event over Indonesia on October 8, 2009, at 2:57 UTC (10:57 AM local time), near the coastal city of Watampone in South Sulawesi.
 The meteoritic impactor broke up at an estimated height of 15–20 km.
-The impact energy of the bolide was estimated in the 10 to 50 kiloton TNT equivalent range, with the higher end of this range being more likely.
-The likely size of the impactor was 5-10 m m diameter.
+The impact energy of the bolide was estimated in the 8 to 67 kiloton TNT equivalent range, with the higher end of this range being more likely (50 kT).
+The likely size of the impactor was 6-10 m m diameter.

+The meteor's explosion resulted in audible booms and thunderous sounds that shook the ground.
+It left a thick cloud of smoke.

+The bolide resulted in an indirect death – a 9 year old girl with a pre-existing heart condition had suffered a fatal cardiac arrest, most likely due to intense fear from loud booms caused by meteoroid's supersonic speed.